Azriel of Gerona: Theology

 According to Azriel, the status and importance of the will of God surpasses all other attributes.
-He laid the foundation for the idea of Ein-Sof, by stating that God can have no desire, thought, word, or action, emphasized by it the negation of any attribute.
+He laid the foundation for the idea of Ein-Sof, by stating that God can have no desire, thought, word, or action, emphasizing it by the negation of any attribute.
 Azriel goes on to adopt a gnostic approach, going as far as to say that all qualities of God are ascribed.
 Azriel investigates the relation of this En-Sof to the universe, asking "has the universe been created from nothing?" he explains "No, Aristotle is perfectly right in saying that nothing can proceed from nothing.
 Moreover, creation implies a decrease in the Creator's essence through subtraction, and that can not be predicated of the En-Sof.
 Nor can the universe have existed eternally, as Aristotle asserts, because nothing is eternal except for God."
 In order to solve the problem of creation, Azriel recourses to the theory of emanation, which he develops as follows: